RALIST/game/Wasteland Chronicles.md

 - Expand on building descriptions to highlight synergistic effects between specific structures.
 - High-level buildings could offer unique benefits and interactions.
 -  Settlement decisions are made through a majority vote system among active players in the settlement.
 The backend tracks construction progress, requiring real-time days or specific resources to complete based on the project's complexity.
+- Votes are tallied in real-time but are only finalized at a specific cutoff time each day (e.g., 00:00 UTC).
+The backend should track synergies between buildings, such as a water purification plant increasing the efficiency of a farm, and adjust resource outputs accordingly.
 ### Building Requirements

 Each building type has specific requirements for construction: